-Job seekers in 2013 will continue to face a difficult job market, although a higher level of hiring may begin if the economy is stable and confidence in both consumer and business areas increase.
-Many types of employers restructured and downsized thanks to the deep financial crisis of 2007-09.
-By 2011, most employers had pushed productivity about as far as they could, to the point that significant future growth in business will require more employees.
-That brings up a big question: when, how and where will businesses begin to grow and hire again?
-Some of the business sectors that were hardest hit had begun to stabilize by mid-2012.
-For example, automobile sales are significantly higher than they were during the recent recession, banks are more stable and the home building business seems to have bottomed out.
+Job seekers in 2014 will continue to face a difficult job market, although a higher level of hiring may be seen if the economy is stable and confidence in both consumer and business areas increase.
+Many types of employers have restructured and downsized thanks to the deep financial crisis of 2007-09.
+By 2011, most employers had pushed productivity about as far as they could, to the point that significant future growth in business will require a larger number of new employees.
+Some of the business sectors that were hardest hit had begun to stabilize by 2012.
+For example, automobile sales are significantly higher than they were during the recent recession, banks are more stable and the home building business was enjoying terrific growth through late 2013.

-However, as 2012 was ending, the global economy faced what could be a 2013 recession in Europe, a slowdown in global trade and slowing economies in important emerging nations such as Brazil, India and China.
+However, as 2013 was ending, the global economy was dealing with a very difficult financial and business environment in Europe, a slowdown in global trade and slowing economies in important emerging nations such as Brazil, India and China.
 These problems will have an effect on employment in the U.S. over the next several months.

 Meanwhile, job seekers who want good positions must be extremely well prepared.
 A large part of the preparation requires that they do meaningful research into prospective employers and the industries in which they operate.
 The fact remains that there are millions of Americans either out of work or underemployed.
 Competition for job openings will remain fierce.
 Many companies receive hundreds or even thousands of resumes for every job opening.
 Simply sending in a resume and hoping for the best is not enough for a successful job search.

-America’s unemployment level will remain disturbingly high for some time to come.
+America’s unemployment level will remain disturbingly high throughout 2014.
 The good news is that a select set of employers and growth companies will offer good job opportunities.
 In this period of challenges, a few companies will enjoy booming business.
 Sectors such as cloud computing and health care will continue to grow and hire.
 A few companies with exciting new technologies or cost-saving services will see terrific growth.
 Salesforce.com, a highly innovative provider of online business services, has been a good example.